Arianee/docs/docs/arianeeproject.md

-The Arianee protocol is **open source with open access to data streams**.
+The Arianee protocol is **open source with open access to data state**.
 That means:

 *   The code is fully transparent and auditable.
 *   You may contribute to[ the Arianee Github.](https://github.com/Arianee/ArianeeMaster)

 ## **What does it solve?**

-The Ariane protocol **fills the lack of a standardized process to create perpetual, secure and authentic digital certificates for valuable products**.
+The Arianee protocol **fills the lack of a standardized process to create perpetual, secure and authentic digital certificates for valuable products**.